joemoose/psiops/docs/index.md

 Each *injury* reduces your maximum HP by 1 until the injury is healed.
 Injuries cannot be healed in the field and require medical attention back at base between missions.

+If accumulated injuries would reduce your maximum HP to zero, your character dies.

 ### Emergency Insertion

 If your character dies, create a new character while the play continues.
 When you’re ready to deploy, jump into the fray and roll **2D6 + Attribute**: